slyher/C-Academy/README.md

 ### Prerequisites

-Visual Studio 2015 CE should be fine
+Visual Studio 2015 CE should be fine.

 ### Installing

-Open solution, build it, and run
+Open solution, build it, and run.

 ## Description of fuctionalities/traits
 * WPF application (buttons, some text fields)